03 – Equilateral triangle tool

 When you place the triangle tool somewhere on the TactiPad in any orientation and then draw along the inner contour, you have created your first equilateral triangle.

 Determine what is going to be the bottom side of the triangle.
-Draw the bottom line from the desired corner position on to the halfway position.
+Draw the bottom line from the desired corner position onto the halfway position.
 Continue this line until you reach the position that has the same distance to the halfway position as your starting point.
-The starting point is not necessary the corner of the tool.
+The starting point is not necessarily the corner of the tool.

-• Draw a section of one side, not necessary starting from or ending at a corner of the tool.
+• Draw a section of one side, not necessarily starting from or ending at a corner of the tool.
 For convenience you can place pushpins first.

 • Mark or place a pushpin in the desired position along one of the other sides.